 Also a big shout out to Down Dog App who have made their apps free until 1 April!

 You no doubt have a list of chores you've been putting off until you get some time.
 Well, now you have the time!
 Tap into your inner Marie Kondo and tidy your life!
-My list includes: organising the pantry/fridge, cleaning the oven, a mountain of hand washing, ironing, clearing out my cupboard, tidying my messy shoe pile, washing the couch cushions, and bathing my dog!
+Check out Happy DIY Home for a comprehensive guide on how to organise your home with the KonMari method checklist.

 The best part about working from home is that you don't have to see anyone!
 Literally, I am sitting here writing this with a face mask on (soooo obsessed with this one from Go To Skincare).
 Condition your hair, give yourself a mani/pedi, take a bath, exfoliate.
 You'll come out of quarantine looking 10 years younger!